Paul Newton (politician)

-Paul Robert Newton (born June 2, 1960) is am American politician and Republican member of the North Carolina State Senate, formerly representing the 36th district.
+Paul Robert Newton (born June 2, 1960) is an American business executive, politician and Republican who was a member of the North Carolina State Senate from 2017 until 2025, formerly representing the 36th and 34th districts.
+He resigned from the Senate in March 2025 to serve as Vice Chancellor and general counsel for the University of North Carolina at Chapel Hill.

 Political career

-Newton was an executive at the utility company Duke Energy before retiring.
-As a member of the state Senate's energy committee, Newton opposed natural gas production limitations in North Carolina.